 Net assets are classified based on the existence or absence of donor restrictions.
 Importantly, NFPs use recordkeeping systems to monitor and track resources based on donor-imposed restrictions.
 Some donor-imposed restrictions impose limits that are permanent, for example, stipulating that resources be held in perpetuity (not used up) or held in an endowment.
 Others are temporary, for example, stipulating that resources be used only after a specified date, for particular programs or services, or to acquire buildings and equipment.
 Net asset classification will change with annual financial statements issued for fiscal years beginning after December 15, 2017 as a result of the issuance of FASB ASU 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 Read more about the standard or visit the ASU 2016-14 Resources section of the NFP Section Resource Library for implementation tools and resources.

 3. How will the new revenue recognition standard affect NFPs?

 The new revenue recognition model replaces virtually all existing revenue recognition guidance.
-The guidance affects all entities—public, private, and not-for-profit—that enter into contracts with customers to transfer goods or services or enter into contracts to transfer nonfinancial assets.
+The guidance affects all entities—public, private, and NFP—that enter into contracts with customers to transfer goods or services or enter into contracts to transfer nonfinancial assets.
 Unless those contracts are within the scope of other standards (such as for leases, financial instruments, or insurance contracts), the impact of the new rules must be considered.
 Additionally, there is new guidance for revenue recognition of contributions.
 This guidance specifies how an entity can determine whether a transaction is an exchange transaction or contribution.
 It also provides clarification on the differentiation between conditional and unconditional contributions.
 Based on the new guidance, it is possible certain transactions (for example, grants from federal and state governments) that were previously classified as exchange transactions could be classified as contributions after implementation.
 Visit the Revenue Recognition section of the NFP Section Resource Library for additional information and resources.

 4. Do I need to include a Statement of Functional Expenses (SFE) in my report?